ravikumark815/notes/README.md

 # notes

-Collection of notes and quick references:
-- **C:** Syntax, memory, I/O, functions, best practices
-- **C++:** Modern features, STL, OOP, containers, templates, idioms, interview tips
-- **Python3:** Core syntax, built-ins, data structures, handy tricks, one-liners
+This repository contains quick reference guides for a wide range of software engineering topics.
 Browse the markdown files for concise tables, code snippets, and practical reminders—no fluff, just what you need.

 **Contributions welcome!**